Alaska tour news & travel advisory

 Where will I be staying?

-Alaska Tours has access to a large inventory of hotels, Alaska Lodges, and B&Bs throughout Alaska.
-Our tour packages offer the choice of standard or upgraded accommodations.
+Alaska Tours has access to a large inventory of hotels, and Alaska Lodges throughout Alaska.
+Most of our tour packages offer the choice of standard or upgraded accommodations.
 Depending on the city, standard accommodations may be the only option.
 The main difference between standard and upgraded accommodations is the amenities offered.
+While Alaska has amazing scenery and experiences to offer, the standard of accommodation can be considered lower to the rest of the USA.

 What should I know if I am renting a car?

 For your convenience, Alaska Tours uses reputable, nationwide car rental agencies throughout the state.
 All car rentals include unlimited mileage and taxes.
-Additional insurance coverage such as Loss Damage Waiver (LDW) / Collision Damage Waiver (CDW) and additional liability coverage are optional and can be purchased directly from the rental agency.
+Additional insurance coverage such as Loss Damage Waiver (LDW) / Collision Damage Waiver (CDW) and liability coverage are optional and can be purchased directly from the rental agency.
 U.S. car insurance policies that include comprehensive and collision coverage usually cover rental cars in Alaska; please check with your insurance provider to be sure.
-Please let us know for travelers without U.S. car insurance, and we can add the required insurance.
+Travelers without U.S. car insurance can add required liability insurance and LDW coverage at the car rental counter when picking up the car.

 Most of Alaska’s roads are two- to four-lane paved highways, but we also have smaller dirt roads that are regularly graded.
 Winter driving is safe – the main roads are cleared, though specific routes are closed throughout the winter.
 Rental car companies do not allow their cars to be driven on the Denali Highway, Dalton Highway, and McCarthy Road.
 For current road conditions, call 511 once you reach Alaska or visit 511.alaska.gov.